 Customer Alert Investigation

-Security alert data from source platforms that aren’t part of the MDR service are placed in your triage queue.
+Security alert data from source platforms that aren’t part of the MDR service, including custom detectors you may create in your source platform, are placed in your triage queue.
+Please note that Red Canary does not review these.
 You can investigate the alert data directly in Red Canary and have your analysts specify alert status, add notes, and assign remediation actions to members of your team.

 Phase 5: Remediation